-What are the factors that deprive organizations from achieving desired results even after applying agile?
-Many agile experts point to certain agile methodologies concentrating only on the development side of the house, and in doing so they ignore the operations side of the house.
+What are the factors that deprive organizations of achieving desired results even after applying agile?
+Many An Agile Environment experts point to certain agile methodologies concentrating only on the development side of the house, and in doing so they ignore the operations side of the house.
 Organizations need to realize that these two sides are required to collaborate and work in tandem to deliver the desired results, which is one of the key goals of DevOps.

-Organizations that ignore incorporating operations into their software development lifecycle (SDLC) often create following patterns:
+Organizations that ignore incorporating operations into their software development lifecycle (SDLC) often create the following patterns:

-Environment Hell creates lot of issues for organization.
-An enterprise can prevent wasting their time in deploying, configuring, debugging, reconfiguring, and redeploying by making required changes in the SDLC and realizing the importance of the systems administrators within the team.
+An Agile Environment Hell creates a lot of issues for organizations.
+An enterprise can prevent wasting its time in deploying, configuring, debugging, reconfiguring, and redeploying by making required changes in the SDLC and realizing the importance of the systems administrators within the team.

 Inconsistent Deployments and Environments

-Enterprises must implement a process having ability to create consistent environments and builds.
-Continuous integration encourages developers to analyze code into the trunk every day; they are also required to ensure that unit tests have been executed and passed before sending the code into the build.
+Enterprises must implement a process having the ability to create consistent environments and builds.
+Continuous integration encourages developers to analyze code in the trunk every day; they are also required to ensure that unit tests have been executed and passed before sending the code into the build.
 That way, CI guarantees that the build always has working code.
-Continuous delivery eliminates all of the configuration related issues mentioned above.
+Continuous delivery eliminates all of the configuration-related issues mentioned above.

-Also enterprises must also ensure that the deployment is totally automated.
+Also, enterprises must also ensure that the deployment is totally automated.
 Apart from the deployment, a rollback plan must also be tested and automated.
-The issue with agile is that the business and development users’ stories get more attention, and it turn, the operations stories get neglected.
+The issue with agile is that the business and development users’ stories get more attention, and in turn, the operations stories get neglected.

-Now after enterprises have straightened out their environments and the deployment have been automated, the job is still not done.
-Still many enterprises remain unconfident about whether their deployed codes will be still running tomorrow or not.
+Now after enterprises have straightened out their An Agile Environment and the deployment has been automated, the job is still not done.
+Still, many enterprises remain unconfident about whether their deployed codes will be still running tomorrow or not.
 It requires continuous monitoring as well as application monitoring from enterprises; they need efficient tools that can warn them in advance before their services start to degrade in performance or if they are transferring too much data over the wire.
 Moreover, they are required to set up baseline metrics and also application metrics.